 The Avengers wouldn’t be a complete team without Thor.
 Here we see how Thor came to earth and why.

 Here we go, the first time we get multiple characters in one movie all hidden behind a mask or with superpowers.
 From here on out, we know that heroes can work together and will all be called upon if needed.

 Iron Man 3

 This is the first time we catch up with one of the Avengers after the events of New York City in the Avengers.
-We get to see how being a hero can affect someone and almost what makes the hero.
+We get to see how being a hero can affect someone along with the characteristics and events that make a hero.